tersesystems/ocaps/site/src/main/paradox/guide/introduction.md

 In Scala, a resource is *an object* and a capability is the *reference* to that object.

 There is an important difference between capabilities and object oriented programming.
-Where OOP is typically interested in **making things accessible** and creating graphs of things, a capability is a security tool, used for **making things inaccessible**.
+Whereas OOP is typically interested in **making things accessible** and creating graphs of things, a capability is a security tool, used for **making things inaccessible**.
 A capability is a precious thing, a tightly guarded key to a locked room full of treasure.
-You are only handed one, and if you lose it, then you must ask a gatekeeper to give you another one.
+You are only handed one, and if you lose it, then you must ask a @ref:[gatekeeper](../examples/gatekeeper.md) to give you another one.

 ## Scala Example